Smokejumper: History

 Smokejumping was first proposed in 1934 in the Intermountain Region (Region 4), by Regional Forester T.V.
 Pearson.
 By 1939, the program began as an experiment in the Pacific Northwest Region (Region 6).
 The first official non-fire jump was made in the Nez Perce National Forest in the Northern Region (Region 1) in 1940 by John Furgurson and Lester Gohler.
 The McCall smokejumper program was established in 1943; their base is on the Idaho shores of Payette Lake.
-The base is near six national forests: Nez Perce/Clearwater, Sawtooth, the Boise, Payette, Salmon-Chalis, and Wallowa-Whitman.
+The base is near six national forests: Nez Perce / Clearwater, Sawtooth, the Boise, Payette, Salmon–Challis, and Wallowa-Whitman.

 In 1942, permanent jump operations were established at Winthrop, Washington, and Ninemile Camp, an abandoned Civilian Conservation Corps camp (Camp Menard) a mile north of the Forest Service's Ninemile Remount Depot (pack mule) at Huson, Montana, about 30 mi northwest of Missoula.
 The first fire jumps were made by Rufus Robinson and Earl Cooley at Rock Pillar near Marten Creek in the Nez Perce National Forest on July 12, 1940, out of Ninemile, followed shortly by a two-man fire jump out of Winthrop.
 In subsequent years, the Ninemile Camp operation moved to Missoula, where it became the Missoula Smokejumper Base.
 The Winthrop operation remained at its original location, as North Cascades Smokejumper Base.
 The "birthplace" of smokejumping continues to be debated between these two bases, the argument having persisted for about 70 years.

 The first smokejumper training camp was at the Seeley Lake Ranger Station, over 60 mi northeast of Missoula.
 The camp relocated to Camp Menard in July 1943.
 Here, when not fighting fires, the men spent much time putting up hay to feed the hundreds of pack mules that carried supplies and equipment to guard stations and fire locations.
-To work fires, the men, organized into squads of eight to 15, were stationed at six strategic points, also known as "spike camps": Seeley Lake, Big Prairie, and Ninemile in Montana; Moose Creek and McCall in Idaho; and Redwood Ranger Station in southwestern Oregon at the edge of Cave Junction.
+To work fires, the men, organized into squads of eight to fifteen, were stationed at six strategic points, also known as "spike camps": Seeley Lake, Big Prairie, and Ninemile in Montana; Moose Creek and McCall in Idaho; and Redwood Ranger Station in southwestern Oregon at the edge of Cave Junction.
 The men worked from other spike camps as well, including some in Washington.

 Relations with the military

-After observing smokejumper training methods at Seeley Lake in June 1940, then-Major William C. Lee of the U.S. Army went on to become a major general and establish the 101st Airborne Division.
+After observing smokejumper training methods at Seeley Lake in June 1940, then-Major William C. Lee of the United States Army went on to become a major general and establish the 101st Airborne Division.